Adaptive, Rate-Optimal Hypothesis Testing in Nonparametric IV Models: Monte Carlo Studies

-Table \ref{table:size} presents the average data-driven choice of tuning parameter $J$, denoted by $\widehat J$, at the nominal level $\alpha=0.05$.
-Specifically, $\widehat J$ is the average choice of $J$ that maximizes $\widehat{\mathcal{W}}_J (\alpha)$ over the RES index set $\widehat{\mathcal I}_n$ when the null is not rejected; and is the smallest $J\in \widehat{\mathcal I}_n$ such that $\widehat{\mathcal{W}}_J (\alpha)>1$ when the null is rejected.
+\paragraph{Size.} Table~\ref{table:size} presents the average data-driven choice of tuning parameter $J$, denoted by $\widehat J$.
+Specifically, $\widehat J$ is the average choice of $J$ that maximizes $\widehat{\mathcal{W}}_{J} (\alpha )$ over the RES index set $\widehat{\mathcal I}_{n}$ when the null is not rejected; and is the smallest $J\in \widehat{\mathcal I}_{n}$ such that $\widehat{\mathcal{W}}_{J} (\alpha )>1$ when the null is rejected.
 This data-driven choice of $J$ corresponds to \textit{early stopping} when the null is rejected.
-From Table \ref{table:size} we see that the average data-driven choice $\widehat J$ increases as the strength of instruments increases (captured by the parameter $\xi$).
-Further, $\widehat J$ decreases as the regularity of the NPIV function $h$ declines (captured by the parameter $c_0$).
-This is due to the fact that with increasing nonlinearity of $h$ a smaller degree of knots is sufficient to reject the null hypothesis.
-We also see little difference between the choices $K(J)=2J$ and $K(J)=4J$, especially so for larger sample sizes.
-This is consistent with our theory that $J$, the dimension of the sieve basis used to approximate the unrestricted NPIV function $h$, is the key tuning parameter in our minimax rate adaptive testing.
+Table~\ref{table:size} shows that, for the same sample size $n$, the average data-driven choice $\widehat J$ increases as the instrument strength (captured by the parameter $\xi $) increases; while for the same instrument strength $\xi $, $\widehat J$ weakly increases as the sample size $n$ increases.
+Table~\ref{table:size} also reports empirical rejection probabilities under the null hypothesis using our adaptive test $\widehat {\mathtt{T}}_{n}$ and the FS test.
+Our adaptive test is slightly under-sized across different sample sizes $n\in \{500, 1000, 5000\}$, different instrument strength $\xi \in \{0.3,0.5,0.7\}$, different degrees of monotonicity $c_{0}\in \{0,0.01,0.1\}$ with $c_{0}=0$ being the ``boundary'' case.
+Table~\ref{table:size} shows that our adaptive test has empirical size control for all $K(J) \in \{2J, 4J, 8J\}$, which is in line with our theoretical results establishing asymptotic size control for any deterministic relation of $K\sim cJ$ for some fixed constant $c\geq 1$.
+The difference between the empirical size (of our adaptive test) for different choice of $K(J)$ is small when $n$ is large or $\xi = 0.7$.
+While the FS test with $K=5$ has empirical size control, the FS test with $K=12$ can be slightly over-sized, and with $K=24$ can be heavily over-sized for all $\xi $ and $n=500$, especially so for functions at or close to the boundary.\footnote{In our previous version (arxiv:2006.09587v4), we implemented what we called a \emph{nonadaptive bootstrap test} $T^{B}_{n,3}$ of \citet{fang2019}, which is essentially their test, but uses empirical root-mean squared metric instead of their trapezoid rule approximated $\|\widehat h_{J}- h\|_{L^{2}(X)}$, and a cone projection onto a $J$-dimensional sieve space instead of their optimization over grid points (for $x$).
+The ``nonadaptive bootstrap test'' $T^{B}_{n,3}$ has an empirical size closer to that of our adaptive test.}